 The future of outsourcing industry – In our earlier article about outsourcing for sustainability in a changed future, we highlighted how COVID-19 has been an important wake-up call for the Business Process Outsourcing (BPO) industry.
-Traditional models of outsourcing are inadequate to meet the challenges of a post-pandemic future, especially when organisations can dramatically cut costs at home without offshoring their business operations.
+Traditional models of outsourcing are inadequate to meet the challenges of a post-pandemic future, especially when organisations can dramatically cut costs at home without offshoring their operations.

 But that does not mean that companies will stop outsourcing.
 On the contrary, the outsourcing industry will continue to stay strong, with BPO market size expected to reach US$405.6 billion by 2027.
 Pete Cherecwich, President of Asset Servicing at Northern Trust, an outsourced solutions provider, believes that companies will continue to outsource where possible because it puts them on a variable-cost model, as opposed to having an in-house team which puts them on a fixed-cost model.